Intractable Group-theoretic Problems Around Zero-knowledge Proofs: Group Theoretic Algorithmic Problems

-Sibert, Dehornoy, and Girault have proposed three authentication schemes designed for \cite{sibert2006entity} braid groups.
-The first one is a two-step (challenge - response) authentication scheme based on the (Diffie-Hellman-Like) conjugacy problem, while the other two are authentication schemes based on the conjugacy search problem, which repeats a three-step process several times to guarantee the required level of security.
+Sibert, Dehornoy, and Girault have proposed three authentication schemes designed for braid groups \cite{sibert2006entity}.
+The first one is a two-step (challenge-response) authentication scheme based on the (Diffie-Hellman-Like) conjugacy problem, while the other two are authentication schemes based on the conjugacy search problem, which repeats a three-step process several times to guarantee the required level of security.
 The root finding problem is also used in Scheme III.
 The authors demonstrated that these schemes they designed are zero-knowledge proofs.
-On the other hand, Mosina and Ushakov \cite{mosina2010mean} show that the Scheme II given here is practically not a computationally zero-knowledge proof.
+On the other hand, Mosina and Ushakov \cite{mosina2010mean} show that Scheme II given here is practically not a computational zero-knowledge proof.

 An algorithmic solution to the conjugacy decision and search problems in braid groups was first given by Garside \cite{garside1969braid}.
-Although this algorithm is not efficient, it has opened the door to the solution of this problem.
+Although this algorithm is not efficient, it has paved the way to the solution to this problem.
 Then, many deterministic algorithms have been developed to solve the conjugacy search problem in braid groups \cite{birman1998new, elrifai1994algorithms, franco2003conjugacy, gebhardt2005new}.
 In addition, in \cite{cheon2003polynomial}, a polynomial time algorithm is given for the Diffie-Hellman type conjugacy search problem in braid groups, and an efficient solution to this problem under certain conditions is proposed in \cite{lee2003cryptanalysis}.
 Apart from that, notable success has been achieved in various length-based or heuristic attacks \cite{garber2002length, hofheinz2003practical}.
 However, braid groups are still one of the alternatives with potential advantages against quantum attacks.